Science & History On Wheels

 We look forward to serving you with programs that interest your students and that supplement the great work you are doing with your students at home & in the classroom.

 These programs cover a wide range of scientific topics and ideas.
 Programs range from 45-60 minutes long.
-SHOW’s are classified as Discovery Classroom (DC) programs which serve up to 30 participants or Assembly (AS) programs that can serve up to 100 participants, all dependent upon facilities’ ability for proper social distancing.
+SHOW’s are classified as Discovery Classroom (DC) programs which serve up to 30 participants or Assembly (AS) programs that can serve up to 100 participants.

 Physical Science Programs: